GajuMasare/GajuMasare/README.md

-- 👋 Yo, It's @GajuMasare
+- 👋 Yo, It's @GajuMasare.
-- 👀 I’m interested in coding duh thats why I am here :/
+- 👀 I’m interested in coding.
+Duh, thats why I am here :/
 - 🌱 I’m currently working in Python, JavaScript, React.js, HTML.
-- 💞️ I’m always interested to learn something so if you have any projects then I will love to work with you
+- 💞️ I’m always interested to learn something new so if you have any projects then I will love to work with you.
 - 📫 How to reach me?
 Mail me at gajumasare@gmail.com

 <!---